Doctorate: Higher doctorates and post-doctoral degrees

 A higher tier of research doctorates may be awarded based on a formally submitted portfolio of published research of an exceptionally high standard.
-Examples include the Doctor of Science (DSc or ScD), Doctor of Divinity (DD), Doctor of Letters (DLitt or LittD), Doctor of Law or Laws (LLD), and Doctor of Civil Law (DCL) degrees found in the UK, Ireland and some Commonwealth countries, and the traditional doctorates in Scandinavia like the Doctor Medicinae (Dr. Med.).
+In the UK, Ireland and some Commonwealth countries, higher doctorates that are awarded are: Doctor of Divinity (DD), Doctor of Engineering (DEng), Doctor of Civil Law (DCL), Doctor of Law or Laws (LLD), Doctor of Letters (DLitt or LittD), Doctor of Medicine (MD), Doctor of Music (DMus), Doctor of Science (DSc or ScD), Doctor of Social Science (DSocSc or DSSc), and Doctor of Technology (DTech).
+Countries in the region of Scandinavia offer a higher research doctorate like the Doctor Medicinae (Dr. Med.).

 The habilitation teaching qualification (facultas docendi or "faculty to teach") under a university procedure with a thesis and an exam is commonly regarded as belonging to this category in Germany, Austria, France, Liechtenstein, Switzerland, Poland, etc. The degree developed in Germany in the 19th century "when holding a doctorate seemed no longer sufficient to guarantee a proficient transfer of knowledge to the next generation".
 In many federal states of Germany, the habilitation results in an award of a formal Dr. habil. degree or the holder of the degree may add habil. to their research doctorate such as Dr. phil. habil. or Dr. rer. nat. habil.
 In some European universities, especially in German-speaking countries, the degree is insufficient to have teaching duties without professor supervision (or to teach and supervise PhD students independently) without an additional teaching title such as Privatdozent.
 In Austria, the habilitation bestows the graduate with the facultas docendi, venia legendi.
 In many Central and Eastern Europe countries, the degree gives the venia legendi, Latin for "the permission to lecture", or ius docendi, "the right to teach", a specific academic subject at universities for a lifetime.
 The French academic system used to have a higher doctorate, called the "state doctorate" (doctorat d'État), but, in 1984, it was superseded by the habilitation (Habilitation à diriger des recherches, "habilitation to supervise (doctoral and post-doctoral) research", abbreviated HDR) which is the prerequisite to supervise PhDs and to apply to full professorships.
-In many countries of the previous Soviet Union (USSR), for example the Russian Federation or Ukraine, there is a called the Doctor of Sciences.